-Not only do freight owner-operators trust Truckstop.com to find good loads, they trust us to get paid.
+Not only do freight owner-operators trust Truckstop to find good loads, they trust us to get paid.

 Here’s how it works: You’ve booked a load and successfully moved your freight.
-Instead of invoicing the broker (when you find the time to get to it) and waiting weeks to get paid, you submit your paperwork to Truckstop.com Factoring.
+Instead of invoicing the broker (when you find the time to get to it) and waiting weeks to get paid, you submit your paperwork to Truckstop Factoring.
 You can even do this from the road with our mobile app.
-Once the freight bill factoring team verifies the invoice, you get payment right away (often as soon as the same day if all goes smoothly).get started
+Once the freight bill factoring team verifies the invoice, you get payment right away (often within 24 hours if all goes smoothly).get started

 Unburden yourself from back-office backlog.